openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 When a network is defined in Python code, you have to create an inference graph file.
 Graphs are usually built in a form that allows model training.
 That means all trainable parameters are represented as variables in the graph.
-To be able to use such graph with Model Optimizer, it should be frozen and dumped to a file with the following code:
+To be able to use such graph with Model Conversion API, it should be frozen and dumped to a file with the following code:

 .. code-block:: python